 This trial provided substantial evidence of profound health benefits from intensive lifestyle intervention.

 Controlling your blood sugar is key to living a long and healthy life with type 2 diabetes.
-While medication is helpful, the easiest way to control your blood sugar is through your meal plan.
+While medication is helpful, the easiest way to control your blood sugar is through your a diabetic diet and meal plan.

 It can be difficult to switch from eating convenient, processed foods, but the extra time in the kitchen is worth it!